Thinkmill/sweet-changelogs/README.md

 You will need a .env file, which should be git ignored in the project using sweet-changelogs.
-It will need a github oauth key provided to it (see here)[https://github.com/settings/tokens] which will need read access to access to github.
+It will need a github personal access token with `repo` access (see here)[https://github.com/settings/tokens].

+The environment variable is `GITHUB_TOKEN`

-You will also need a `.sweet-changelogs.js` file.
+You can also provide a `.sweet-changelogs.js` file.
 Note that all of this can be inferred, assuming your project has a git field with a link to the project's github page.

 ```js
 module.exports = {